-- FAFSA is used to apply for federal, state and institutional aid and some scholarships. - State and institutional aid is limited, so submit your FAFSA on or soon after October 1. - Some colleges may require an additional financial aid application such as the CSS PROFILE. - Virginia Tuition Assistance Grant (VTAG) has a separate application and deadline of July 31. - A list of deadlines for Virginia's state-supported colleges is available at http://schev.edu/financialaiddeadlines. - Contact your preferred colleges for updates and additional information.
+- Contact your preferred colleges for FAFSA deadlines. - FAFSA is used to apply for federal, state and institutional aid and some scholarships. - State and institutional aid may be limited, so submit your FAFSA on or soon after October 1. - Some colleges may require an additional financial aid application such as the CSS PROFILE. - Virginia Tuition Assistance Grant (VTAG) has a separate application and deadline of July 31. - A list of deadlines for Virginia's state-supported colleges is available at http://schev.edu/financialaiddeadlines.